LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	`lgt2rst.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2rst` in order to run the script).
 The generated files are expected to be used with Sphinx.
-Assuming that Sphinx and the Read the Docs Sphinx Theme are both installed, `lgt2rst -s` calls the `sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template and using the `css/sphinx/custom.css` to customize the Read the Docs Sphinx Theme.
+Assuming that Sphinx and the Read the Docs Sphinx theme are both installed, `lgt2rst -s` calls the `sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template and using the `css/sphinx/custom.css` to customize the Read the Docs Sphinx Theme.
 You can edit the `conf.py_t` to